Istaravhshan

 Kok Gumbaz (Blue Dome) Madrassa

-Eye-catching turquoise Timurid Kok-Gumbaz (Blue Dome) perhaps the most photogenic sight standing in the old town.
+Eye-catching turquoise Timurid Kok-Gumbaz (Blue Dome) is perhaps the most photogenic sight standing in the old town.
 It lies next to the 19th-century Hauz-i-Sangin Mosque, with its fine ceiling paintings, dried small pool and tomb of Shah Fuzail ibn-Abbas.
 Kok Gumbaz dates from the 1600s and was built by Abdul Latif Sultan, son of Ulugh Bek, the architect of Samarkand’s exceptional medieval observatory.
 Ulugh Bek was a “Renaissance” humanist, who has been compared to Galileo.
 His son was more conservative, and so enraged by his illustrious father’s radical views is thought to have thrown him from the roof of the Observatory.

 Abdul Latif certainly left a beautiful memorial to himself in the Kuk Gumbaz.
 The building has turquoise tile work and stands in an enclosed courtyard with the classrooms.
 During the Soviet times, the madrassa but today it opened again and there are 100 students undertaking a religious education.
 Although not all proceed on to become mullahs.
 Additional to theology, the students study Arabic, Russian, English and computer studies.
 The professors and pupils are welcoming and visitors can go inside, students are keen to practice their English with the tourists.